 The NAU PD offers a campus safety service to ensure the safety of NAU students, faculty, and staff.
 University Safety Aides (USAs), who are full-time NAU students employed by the police department, accompany those who call for the service and augment police officers here on campus.
 While the USAs do not perform the same duties as police officers, they work in teams of two or three and patrol the Flagstaff campus.
 USAs serve as extra eyes and ears for the NAU PD and are identified by their uniforms which are white and black shirts with "Safety Aide" printed on them, black pants, and neon green jackets with reflective material.
 They can be found on foot, on bicycles, or in unmarked vehicles.
-Two- way radios keep them in contact with a police dispatcher and NAU police officers on patrol.
+Two-way radios keep them in contact with a police dispatcher and NAU police officers on patrol.
 USAs are responsible for reporting suspicious activity and hazardous conditions, checking buildings for door and window violations, and assisting NAU police officers in non-enforcement activities such as traffic control.
 One of their more important duties, however, is to provide safety escorts within the university campus.
 When USAs are not available, the safety escorts are performed by NAU police officers.
 Please call 928-523-3611, and the NAU PD dispatcher will arrange for a safety escort.

-Be Smart and Stay Safe!
+Be Smart and Safe

-Although the NAU campus is a safe place, there are certain precautions you can take to help minimize your chances of becoming a victim.
+Although the campus is a safe place, there are certain precautions you can take to help minimize your chances of becoming a victim.
 The majority of crimes committed on campus are those of opportunity.
 Follow these safety tips:

-- Call the NAU PD for a safety escort on campus. - Be aware of your surroundings and walk with a purpose; remove headphones and avoid texting and other distractions.

-- Try to avoid isolated areas.
+- Be aware of your surroundings and walk with a purpose; remove headphones and avoid texting and other distractions. - Try to avoid isolated areas.
 It is more difficult to get help if no one is around. - Trust your instincts!
-If you feel uneasy about any situation, assert yourself and do something about it. - Lock your dormitory door and windows; even when you leave for the restroom, while showering, and when sleeping; know the people you allow in your room and in your building. - Always check the interior of your car before entering. - Keep your vehicle locked at all times.
-Do not leave personal belongings or valuables in your vehicle. - Register your bicycle with NAU Parking Services. - Keep your bicycle secured with a high-quality U-shaped lock. - Keep a record of the serial number of valuable property. - Do not leave your backpack, wallet, purse, books, or laptops unattended even for a minute. - Report the theft or loss of credit cards, debit cards, checks, driver's licenses, social security cards, etc. to the police. - Cancel stolen or lost credit and charge cards immediately!
-Request new cards with new account numbers. - · Use secure websites. - Be aware of online fraudulent schemes.
+If you feel uneasy about any situation, assert yourself and do something about it. - Lock your doors and windows; even when you leave for a short period of time, while showering, and when sleeping; know the people you allow in your home and in your building. - Always check the interior of your car before entering. - Keep your vehicle locked at all times.
+Do not leave personal belongings or valuables in your vehicle. - Keep your bicycle or scooter secured with a high quality U-shaped lock. - Keep a record of the serial number of valuable property. - Do not leave your backpack, wallet, purse, books, or laptops unattended even for a minute. - Report the theft or loss of credit cards, debit cards, checks, driver's licenses, social security cards, etc. to the police. - Cancel stolen or lost credit and charge cards immediately!
+Request new cards with new account numbers. - Use secure web sites. - Be aware of online fraudulent schemes.
 Do not agree to any financial transactions involving checks, cash, or money orders with anyone you do not personally know and trust. - Do not send intimate or sexually explicit photos to anyone you have never met or trust.
 Online criminals have been known to blackmail victims into paying a sum of money under threat of the images being released to friends/family typically identified through social media.